sebastiencaille/sky-lib/skylib-java/README.md

 **Key points**
 * The columns are defined using an Enum
 * The model is a ListModel
-* The column can have a fixed size or fill the size of the table
+* The column can have a fixed size, or adapt it's size according to the table's size

 Model Example: [[Model](lib-gui-examples/src/main/java/ch/scaille/example/gui/TestObjectTableModel.java)] [[View](lib-gui-examples/src/main/java/ch/scaille/example/gui/model/impl/TableModelExampleView.java)]